Funekyo/Ujiki/Documents/Basics of Zen Buddhism.md

 *Anitya* is often reduced to “everything changes,” which oversimplifies both its scope and its implications.

 Curiously, *dharmā* are said to be not-self and impermanent, while *saṃskāra*—fabricated or conditioned things—are said to be *duḥkha*.

+It appears that some things are *dharmā*, while some things are *saṃskārā*.
 The significance of this distinction remains unresolved across traditions.

 ---